 Ehly came to Nebraska after setting New Mexico state records in the 100- and 200-yard breaststrokes for the Girls 15 & 16 Long Course division.
 Ehly qualified for the Olympic Trials in the summer of 2013.
 She also qualified for the World Championships and National Championhsips.
 Ehly was also a finalist at the Junior National Championships for her swim club, Wild West Aquatics.
 While swimming for her club team, Ehly ranked No. 1 in the state in the breaststroke and individual medley and established team records in the 100-yard breaststroke, 200-yard breaststroke and 200-yard individual medley.
 Ehly was a member of Mayfield High's honor roll, a 4.0 student, and a member of National Honor Society.

 The daughter of Phil and Janice Ehly, Jordan was born Oct.
 2, 1995, in Las Cruces, N.M.
 She has a twin brother, Philip, and a younger sister, Victoria.
-An advertising and public relations major at Nebraska, Jordan was a Big Ten Distinguished Scholar in 2016.
+An advertising and public relations major at Nebraska, Jordan earned her bachelor's degree in December of 2018.
+She was a Big Ten Distinguished Scholar in 2016.
 She captured academic All-Big Ten honors in 2016 and 2017.
 She is a seven-time selection to the Nebraska Scholar-Athlete Honor Roll.
 Her extensive community outreach work earned her a prestigious Sam Foltz Hero 27 Leadership Award in 2017, and she was also a four-time member of the Tom Osborne Citizenship Team.
 She participated in the Nebraska Life Skills Service Trip Abroad to Bocas del Toro, Panama in May of 2018.